 4) Mathematics lets us keep track of comparisons.
 Describing nature is all about saying what something is doing compared to, or in terms of, something else.
-It could be how many of a certain species there are (comparing a creature to a scale of numbers), how a rocket moves through space (comparing position to time) or how much heat a chemical reaction gives out (comparing types of substance to heat).
+It could be how many of a certain species there are (comparing a creature to a scale of numbers), how a rocket moves through space (comparing position to time) or how much heat a chemical reaction gives out (comparing types of substance to heat) or whatever we want.
 Science is always describing one thing in relation to something else.
 And mathematics has a wonderful system for comparing one thing to something else: the equals sign “=”.

 This also helps us make predictions.
-If we have this much I and this much R, we can predict how much V we’re going to need and so on.
-This means we can do experiments to test hypotheses about what's really going on in the wire.
+If we want this much I and are faced with this much R, we can predict how much V we’re going to need and so on.
+This means we can do experiments to test hypotheses about what's really happening in the wire.

 5) Mathematics lets us keep track of things too weird for our brains.
-The four examples I've given so far are all about how mathematics makes life easier for us.
-At the turn of the century however, we found ourselves needing mathematics for something even more peculiar because nature seems to spend most of her time doing something we can’t actually visualise.
-Welcome to the wonderful world of quantum mechanics, the most fundamental level of explanation we currently have.
+The four examples I've given so far are about making life easier.
+At the turn of the century however, we found ourselves needing mathematics for something even more peculiar because nature seems to spend most of her time doing things we can’t actually visualise.

-The angular momentum of the electron (a measure of how how energetically it's spinning around the nucleus) contains an energy-value which is conserved as well.
-The electron is spinning before the process and spinning afterward, but in the middle it can be made to "stop spinning" while somehow retaining its spin.
+Consider electrons.
+The angular momentum of an electron is a measure of how energetically it's spinning around an axis...even though electrons don't actually rotate about an axis The electron is somehow spinning without actually having anything to spin around.
 What does this even mean?
-To say that an electron can have a spin-ability trapped inside it when it is stationary doesn't make any sense.
+To say an electron can have a spin trapped inside it when it is not rotating doesn't make sense.

-Nothing in our world behaves like that.
+Nothing in our everyday world behaves like that.
 An object that we stop spinning stays stopped.
 It doesn't spontaneously start to spin again.
 But electrons seem to follow a different rule.
 They have the ability to hold onto some "spinny-ness" even when they're not actually spinning.
-The experiments confirm it, the hypothesis predicts it, but we can't actually imagine what's going on.
-So we invent the mathematical equations needed (thank Paul Dirac for this) and factor them into our description of nature.
+The hypotheses predict it, the experiments confirm it, but we can't actually imagine what's going on.
+So we invent mathematical equations (thank Paul Dirac for this) and factor them into our description of nature.
 It’s a bit like this:

 We might start with an experiment (A) and get surprising results (B).
-We can easily describe how we set the experiment up and what we found, but the problem is there’s no common sense way of getting from A to B. We can’t actually visualise what happened since there’s no obvious arrow going directly from cause to effect.
+We can easily describe how we set the experiment up and what we found, but there’s no common sense way of getting from A to B. We can’t actually visualise what happened since there’s no arrow going directly from cause to effect.

 The Universe seems to be doing something un-imaginable, so let’s invent a symbol to represent “the Universe doing something we can’t imagine”: Ø.